rainy-seasons/steamboat/README.md

 ## How to use

 To Login with any account you should double clicked selected account.
-It's will be open steam app and login automatically.
+It will open the steam app and login automatically.
 ![](images/main.png)

 To add an account you should clicked "Add Account" and write your data.

 ![](images/add.png)

->To Edit or Remove any account you should click left to selected account and select Edit/Remove option
+>To Edit or Remove any account you should right click an account in the list and select Edit/Remove option

 ## Disclamer